 Finally, we offer the suggestion that if these new coins do somehow gain wide traction in their current form, then the organisation of human social/financial systems will have to have changed dramatically.
 Such a scenario is unlikely for a technology whose creator has yet to emerge from the shadows.

 Nutmeg does not currently invest in this non-transparent and volatile financial instrument.
-The winners from the cryptocurrency market in its present form are unlikely to be long term investors but rather high-risk hedge funds or trading platforms springing up to benefit from coin volatility.
+The winners from the cryptocurrency market in its present form are unlikely to be long term investors, but rather high-risk hedge funds or trading platforms springing up to benefit from coin volatility.
 Other major beneficiaries are those wishing to shield their financial affairs from regulatory and enforcement scrutiny.
+The recent ransomware attack on US fuel infrastructure reportedly extorted 0 million in Bitcoin value from the operators – not a model case for Bitcoin usage.

 Blockchain’s distributed ledger technology will very likely have its place in the future economy, but the transaction-software underpinning that system (the cryptocurrency clothing) remains – for now – a conceptual riddle.
 There is no guarantee or likelihood that any currently available crypto coin will suit the purpose of a future digital global currency.